On Creation Day 5 and the first part of Day 6, God created living creatures (nefesh chaya): Sea life, Sky life, and Land life.

-How would it be like to cohabit with a Brontosaurus?
+What would it be like to cohabit with a Brontosaurus?
 And it wasn’t anywhere near as large as Titanosaur weighing in at 70 tons and 39 meters long.
 While we’re on this subject, remember our animal-man comparative chart from Inventory of the Universe?
-Well, here’s a dinosaur-animal chart to draw your attention to the fact that the respiratory, muscular, heart, skeletal systems… that characterized those real monsters were far superior in complexity than animals we find today.
-Those powerhouse monsters would make mincemeat out of today’s supposedly advanced animals… as well as you and me.
+Well, here’s a dinosaur-animal chart to draw your attention to the fact that the respiratory, muscular, heart, skeletal systems, that characterized those real monsters were far superior in complexity compared to animals we find today.
+Those powerhouse monsters would make mincemeat out of today’s supposedly advanced animals, as well as you and me.

-Keep in mind, one of the key points of this creation recital is to prepare an environmentally friendly room for the arrival of the baby, everything is adapted to the toddler.
-Likewise, all the inanimate and animate planetary creation surroundings are designed, sized and structured for human size, strength, skills, and abilities.
+Keep in mind, one of the critical points of this creation recital is to prepare an environmentally friendly room for the arrival of the baby, everything adapts to the toddler.
+Likewise, all the inanimate and animate planetary creation surroundings are designed, sized, and structured for human size, strength, skills, and abilities.

-I’m writing this in Surf City, North Carolina where I’m sitting at a makeshift desk I set up in the living room of a condo just 10 meters from the crashing surf.
-It’s November and practically not a sole in site.
-Try it, step back from your little world, breathe in real life, broaden your horizons, consider the fauna in the depths and on land and the fowl in the heights.
+I’m writing this in Surf City, North Carolina, where I’m sitting at a makeshift desk I set up in the living room of a condo just 10 meters from the crashing surf.
+It’s November and practically not a soul in sight.
+Try it, step back from your little world, breathe in real life, broaden your horizons, consider the fauna in the depths and on land, and the fowl in the heights.

-And God saw that it was good, a phrase that crops up 6 times to conclude sections of creation from day 1, 3 (twice, after creating the land and then after the flora), 4, creation day 5 and to this point on day 6.
-As I pointed out good is the understatement of the year.
-The creation is stupendous.
+And God saw that it was good, a phrase that crops up six times to conclude sections of creation from day 1, 3 (twice, after creating the land and then after the flora), 4, creation day 5 and to this point on day 6.
+As I pointed out, good is the understatement of the year.
+The creation is breathtaking.
 Page through National Geographic magazine, even scientists are dumbfounded by nature.
 No words do God’s creation justice.
-Maybe that’s why the author simply uses the word tov (good) which is an everyday word in modern Hebrew today.
-Look around, contemplate and see how tov our earthly environment really is.
+Maybe that’s why the author uses the word tov (good), which is a common word in modern Hebrew today.
+Look around, contemplate, and see how tov our natural environment is.